University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences: History

 In 2001 House Bill 753 conjoined the University of Texas Health Science Center and The University of Texas MD Anderson Cancer Center in the awarding of graduate degrees in the biomedical sciences through the Graduate School of Biomedical Sciences at Houston.

-The University of Texas Graduate School of Biomedical Sciences (GSBS) moved into its new home, the June and Virgil Waggoner Academic Hall in MD Anderson's George and Cynthia Mitchell Basic Sciences Research Building in 2004.
+The University of Texas Graduate School of Biomedical Sciences (GSBS) moved into its new home, the June and Virgil Waggoner Academic Hall in UT MD Anderson's George and Cynthia Mitchell Basic Sciences Research Building in 2004.

-The GSBS has over 600 of some of the world's best research faculty who are drawn from UTHealth Houston and MD Anderson Cancer Center.
+The GSBS has over 600 of some of the world's best research faculty who are drawn from UTHealth Houston and UT MD Anderson.
 Its 550 students have a nearly equal proportion of men and women; one-third are from Texas, one-third are from the United States and one-third are international.
-The school offers Ph.D. degrees in nine (9) formal programs or a multi-discipline program, as well as two specialized masters programs: Genetic Counseling and Medical physics.
+The school offers Ph.D. degrees in nine (9) formal programs or a multi-discipline program, as well as two specialized masters programs: Genetic Counseling and Medical Physics.

 In 2010 UT-Health Science Center was rebranded as UTHealth.
-Both of GSBS' parent organizations, MD Anderson Cancer Center and UTHealth received unconditional recommendations for accreditation from the Southern Association of Colleges and Schools (SACS).
+Both of GSBS' parent organizations, UT MD Anderson and UTHealth Houston received unconditional recommendations for accreditation from the Southern Association of Colleges and Schools (SACS).
 Numerous GSBS doctoral programs ranked among the best in the nation in the National Research Council assessment announced in September 2010.
-In the following year, George M. Stancel, Ph.D., dean, was appointed to the position of executive vice president for academic affairs and research for UTHealth, and a decanal search was begun.
+In the following year, George M. Stancel, Ph.D., dean, was appointed to the position of executive vice president for academic affairs and research for UTHealth Houston, and a decanal search was begun.

-By 2012, after a year's national search and deliberation by UTHealth and MD Anderson Cancer Center, a dual deanship to provide overarching leadership and guidance was created for GSBS.
-The new deans are Michelle Barton, PhD, professor in the Department of Biochemistry and Molecular Biology at MD Anderson Cancer Center, and Michael Blackburn, PhD, professor and vice chair in the Department of Biochemistry and Molecular Biology at UTHealth Medical School.
+By 2012, after a year's national search and deliberation by UTHealth Houston and UT MD Anderson, a dual deanship to provide overarching leadership and guidance was created for GSBS.
+The new deans are Michelle Barton, Ph.D., professor in the Department of Biochemistry and Molecular Biology at UT MD Anderson, and Michael Blackburn, Ph.D., professor and vice chair in the Department of Biochemistry and Molecular Biology at UTHealth Medical School.

 In 2017, the school was renamed The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 The name celebrates the partnership of its two institutions and its shared commitment to the school's talented, innovative and passionate students and faculty.

-In 2020, Barton retired from the school and MD Anderson to become the co-director, CEDAR, OHSU Knight Cancer Institute, School of Medicine.
+In 2020, Barton retired from the school and UT MD Anderson to become the co-director, CEDAR, OHSU Knight Cancer Institute, School of Medicine.
 Blackburn retired from the school and UTHealth Houston in June 2022.

 In 2022, Sharon Y.R.
-Dent, PhD, was named interim dean.
+Dent, Ph.D., was named interim dean.

-In 2024, Alejandro Aballay, PharmD, PhD, was named dean.
+In 2024, Alejandro Aballay, Ph.D., was named dean.